-Headquartered in Salt Lake City, Utah, Clarus is a global leading designer, developer, manufacturer and distributor of best-in-class outdoor equipment and lifestyle products focused on the outdoor and consumer enthusiast markets.
-Our mission is to identify, acquire and grow outdoor "super fan" brands through our unique "innovate and accelerate" strategy.
-We define a "super fan" brand as a brand that creates the world's pre-eminent, performance-defining product that the best-in-class user cannot live without.
+Headquartered in Salt Lake City, Utah, Clarus is a global leading designer, developer, manufacturer and distributor of best-in-class outdoor equipment and lifestyle products focused on the outdoor enthusiast markets.
 Each of our brands has a long history of continuous product innovation for core and everyday users alike.
-The Company's products are principally sold globally under the Black Diamond®, Sierra®, Barnes® and Rhino-Rack® and MAXTRAX® brand names through outdoor specialty and online retailers, our own websites, distributors and original equipment manufacturers.
+The Company's products are principally sold globally under the Black Diamond®,

+Rhino-Rack®, MAXTRAX®, and TRED Outdoors® brand names through outdoor specialty and online retailers, our own websites, distributors and original equipment manufacturers.
 Our portfolio of iconic brands is well-positioned for sustainable, long-term growth underpinned by powerful industry trends across the outdoor and adventure sport end markets.

-One of the key elements of our sustained financial performance is our persistent focus on brand building through product initiatives.
 Our iconic brands are rooted in performance-defining technologies that enable our customers to have their best days outdoors.
 We have a long history of technical innovation and product development, backed by an extensive patent portfolio that continues to evolve and advance our markets.
-We currently employ approximately 120 engineers across the portfolio, focusing on enhancing our customers' performance in the most critical moments.
-Our commitment to quality, rigorous safety, and ultimately best-in-class design is evidenced by outstanding industry recognition, as we have received numerous product awards across our portfolio of super fan brands.
+We focus on enhancing our customers' performance in the most critical moments.
+Our commitment to quality, rigorous safety, and ultimately best-in-class design is evidenced by outstanding industry recognition, as we have received numerous product awards across our portfolio of brands.

 Each of our brands represents a unique customer value proposition.
 Supported by six decades of proven innovation, Black Diamond is an established global leader in high-performance, activity-based climbing, skiing, and technical mountain sports equipment.
 The brand is synonymous with premium performance, safety and reliability.
-Our Sierra and Barnes brands have been leading specialty manufacturers of bullets and ammunition for over 50 years.
-Since 1947, Sierra has been dedicated to manufacturing the highest-quality, most accurate bullets in the world for hunting and sport shooting enthusiasts.
-Barnes traces its history back to 1932, and since 1989 has manufactured technologically-advanced lead-free bullets and premium ammunition for hunters, range shooters, military and law enforcement professionals.
 Founded in 1992, our Rhino-Rack brand is a globally-recognized designer and distributor of highly-engineered automotive roof racks and accessories to enhance the outdoor enthusiast's overlanding experience.
 Founded in 2005, our MAXTRAX brand offers high-quality overlanding and off-road vehicle recovery and extraction tracks for the overland and off-road market.
+Similarly, TRED, founded in 2012, is a trusted brand for key retailers and distributors in the overlanding and off-road vehicle recovery market.